Seeking Ways To Overcome Negative Influence?

 Elitism and Humbleness

-I read the statement he made and than thought of a quote Dr. Joe Vigil said during a talk he gave to the high school students at York High School.
+I read the statement he made and then thought of a quote Dr. Joe Vigil said during a talk he gave to the high school students at York High School.

 York has had a tradition of winning multiple national high school titles under the tutelage of Coach Joe Newton.